yy7m/Discord-VoiceCamp/README.md

 ## Features

 - Stay online forever.
-- Connect to a any Voice Channel in any server.
+- Connect to any Voice Channel in any server.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.